Streamlinelv/cartbounty/readme.txt

 = 4.4 =
 * Fixed issue when an additional abandoned cart was left after a user logged in
+* Added a function that removes duplicate abandoned carts of registered users

 = 4.3.1 =
 * Fixed issue when restoring state field for logged in users